aheschl1/ClasSegPipeline/README.md

 **To switch logging mode**

 Modify the ~/.classegrc file.
 Change the logger to wandb or tensorboard.
-Note that with wandb, you need to have an account, and will be queried to log in first run.

 _The rc file gets created the first time you run any command (preprocess before looking for it)_

+**WandB Details**

+We will allow anonymous authentication.
+You have a few options to deal with this:
+1) Run ```wandb login``` before running any commands to connect your account
+2) Train and collect the WandB anonymous link from the logs.
+This will allow you to view the logs and results on the WandB website, and connect it to a permanent account.

+Use the ```WANDB_ENTITY``` environment variable to specify the team to log to, if you do not want to use the default.
+Optionally, you can specify ```wandb_entity``` in the rc file.
+This sets a default value for all runs, and is overriden by the environment variable if provided.
 # Running Preprocessing
 To run preprocessing, you need to run the following command:
 ```classegPreprocess -d <dataset id> -dd <dataset description> -f <number of folds> -ext <extension name>```.